-In this course, student-centred learning and teaching activities are designed to enable students to understand fundamental theories and concepts, develop their generic skills, and address their career aspirations in Applied Psychology/Psychology related fields.
+In this course, student-centered learning and teaching activities are designed to enable students to understand fundamental theories and concepts, develop their generic skills, and address their career aspirations in psychology.

 Different modes of activities are employed to provide students with a systematic understanding about the context (e.g. discussion on various controversial psychological or ethical issues; games with psychology; role plays of various situations to sharpen presentations and expression skills) and eye-opening opportunities to experience the complexity of the context (e.g. site visits to psychology related organisations and exchange with psychology professionals or ex-mentally ill patients).